 AAMAS 2019 tutorial on Combinatorial Game Theory: AAMAS Lecture.

 I organized a workshop in Combinatorial Game Theory at the Technion, Israel, 2018, Games@Carmel 2018.

 Combinatorial Game Theory contibutions:We are accepting submissions for the next issue in the book series Games of No Chance, GoNC6.
 The deadline for submissions is June 2022.
 In addition to original research, we invite a few surveys on selected CGT-topics.
 If you are interested in contributing, please send me an email at urban031(at)gmail.com.

 See also my arXiv pages

 Here is an outline on an ongoing project to formalize 'the Alexander Technique'--I certified as a teacher of the Alexander Technique over 20 years ago, but did not pursue it as a profession, because at the time I did not find the method formal enough: Vicious cycles and questions without answers.
 A more modern version, still developing: New version.
 Here are some slides that I was developing before writing the paper slides.
-When writing the paper, I realized that there is no need for mathematical formulas, although I still think habits could be modeled as functions; the idea of a habit is that, given a stimulus, it produces a predetermined action (for a given agent with this habit).
+While writing the paper, I realized that the concepts do not seem to require mathematical formulas, although I still think habits could be modeled as functions; the idea of a habit is that, given a stimulus, it produces a predetermined action (for a given agent with this habit).